wp-plugins/gallerylink/readme.txt

 * (WordPress > Settings > General Timezone) Please specify your area other than UTC.
 For accurate time display of RSS feed.

-* When you move to appearance> widget, there is a widget GalleryLinkRssFeed.
+* When you move to (WordPress > Appearance> Widgets), there is a widget GalleryLinkRssFeed.
 If you place you can set this to display the sidebar link the RSS feed.

 [The default value for the short code attribute](http://wordpress.org/plugins/gallerylink/screenshots/)